By Andrew Torchia

 Several other large investors are in talks on their possible participation and could bring the total size of the new fund up to $100 billion, SPA added without naming the other investors.

-That could make the new fund the world's largest focused exclusively on technology, giving it unprecedented clout to do deals in the sector.
+That could make the new fund the world's largest focussed exclusively on technology, giving it unprecedented clout to do deals in the sector.

 "With the establishment of the SoftBank Vision Fund, we will be able to step up investments in technology companies globally.
 Over the next decade, the SoftBank Vision Fund will be the biggest investor in the technology sector," SPA quoted SoftBank chairman Masayoshi Son as saying.